kxytechnologies/kxy-python/README.md

 and follow the instructions.
 To request a demo and get a trial API key, [contact us.](https://www.kxy.ai/request-a-trial)

-## Starting A Docker Jupyter Notebook With Anaconda and the kxy Package
+## Docker
-The Docker image `kxytechnologies/kxy` has been built for your convenience, and comes with anaconda, auto-sklearn, and the kxy package.
+The Docker image [kxytechnologies/kxy](https://hub.docker.com/repository/docker/kxytechnologies/kxy) has been built for your convenience, and comes with anaconda, auto-sklearn, and the kxy package.

 To start a Jupyter Notebook server from a sandboxed Docker, run
 ```Bash